BennyLee0715/ECE650/report.md

 For `large_range_rand_allocs`, it is doing the same thing as `small_range_rand_allocs`, but the size of blocks varies greatly than `small_range_rand_allocs`.
 My result turns out to prove the theory I put.
 For this situation, I believe it will forms a rather long list.
 Then iteration may take the critical time consumption rather than `sbrk()`.

-### 2.3 Conclusion

-In reality, data size varies greatly from a very small piece to a very large one, which is more like `large_range_rand_allocs` here.
+**Conclusion:** In reality, data size varies greatly from a very small piece to a very large one, which is more like `large_range_rand_allocs` here.
 I would recommend first-fit policy rather than best-fit policy, if we need to go through a long list, it would cost too much time, and the chance to find a perfect block is barely possible.
 Also, if we know the data range is pretty small, I would recommend best-fit policy.

 ## 3. Other Lessons